 and B

 alone.
-A safe solution is then to add the name of B
+A safe solution is then to design A

 In the case of cyclic dependencies, one solution for the above problem might be to delay those computations (typically initialisations) in package A